hacktoon/nami/README.md

 ## PLANNING

+### ReliefLayer
+- Choose point for same mountain relief neighbors

+### BasinLayer
+- Add erosion tree for all points
+- Vary river source point for each block

 ### General ideas
 - Get zoom on draw methods of Diagram
 	- Make it a parameter for detailed rendering (world, block)